You are here

 - The Student Health and Wellness Center (SHWC) will remain open and continue to offer services to meet students’ mental and physical health needs in person and remotely.

-- The SHWC will offer free COVID testing to any student who presents with COVID-like symptoms or has been identified as a close contact of someone with COVID.
+- The SHWC will offer free COVID testing to any student who presents with COVID-like symptoms or is unvaccinated and has been identified as a close contact of someone with COVID.

-- The SHWC will also be providing free COVID vaccines to all students, faculty, and staff, when available.
+- The SHWC will also be providing free COVID vaccines to all students, faculty, and staff throughout the school year.

 Additional information about the Student Health and Wellness Center’s services can be found here.